 Remove the meat from refrigerator and thread meat cubes onto soaked skewers.

-Grill bananas for over 2 minutes each sides, or until grill marks appear.
+Grill for about 10 minutes each side, or until desired doneness.

 It’s almost a month I didn’t post any recipes in this blog, because I had some problem with my PC.
 I don’t know exactly about the trouble, but suddenly I couldn’t boot my PC.
 It’s totally black out!
 There’s nothing I can do to fix it.
 And the only way is I have to reprogram my PC and it means I lost everything in my PC.
 I’m so desperate because I put all my recipes and my pictures there.
 I started to think about stop blogging and closed this blog.
 But yesterday, when I checked my email, I read a message from foodbuzz.
 It said that I got my first payment from foodbuzz featured publisher program.
 Wow!
 It’s surprising.
 Because when I joined for the first time, I didn’t expect a lot from this program.
 And the most important thing is it’s already sent to my PayPal account!
 So excited, because it’s the first payment I got for monetizing my blog hehehe.
 And you know what?
 It brings my blogging spirit back.
 MONEY DOES MATTER, doesn’t it?
 Hahaha.